axkibe/plotle/README.md

 =========
 With Meshcraft you can organize your notes/presentations/texts in a mesh using your browser.

-Currently version 0.1 is running live at http://meshcraft.net/
+The live site at http://meshcraft.net/ is currently running version 0.1.

 Version 0.1 is a demo of the clients user interface (shell).
 It is not yet ready for productive work and does not communicate with server.
 Everything is cached in the browser.

 Next Milestone: Version 0.2.
 Live communication with the server using a multi-user editing protocol (causal consistency / action transformation)